Click on each photo to be introduced to each officer

 During his long professional and military career, Lucio received numerous awards and recognitions.
 One which he is particularly proud of is the “Order of Merit of the Republic of Italy,” which he received in 1972 for his involvement with the Italian Cultural Society in promoting Italian culture in the Washington, DC area.
 He has maintained a steadfast commitment to the promotion and development of Italian culture, traditions and values.
 His pride in his heritage was demonstrated when he took the initiative to establish the Abruzzo and Molise Heritage Society of the Washington DC area.
 He remains active in the Italian-American community by also being a member of the Order of the Sons of Italy and the National Italian American Foundation.
 Continuing his commitment to the promotion of Italian culture, Lucio established the Italian Heritage Society of St. Mary of Sorrows in Fairfax, Virginia, and the Italian Heritage and Cultural Society at the Church of the Nativity in Burke, VA.

 Maria D’Andrea-Yothers is proud to be a first-generation Italian-American: her mother was born in Pacentro, Abruzzo and her father in Roccamandolfi, Molise.
 She has been an active member of the Society since it was founded by her father in 2000.
-She served five (5) years as President and prior to that position, she was a member of the Board, 1st Vice President-Programs, 2nd Vice-President-Membership.
-In addition to her responsibilities as Immediate Past President, she is co-editor of the AMHS Notiziario.
+She served five (5) years as President and prior to that position, she was a member of the Board, the 1st Vice President-Programs, and the 2nd Vice-President-Membership.
+In addition to her responsibilities as Immediate Past President, she is the publication’s manager of the AMHS Notiziario.
 Maria was recently appointed to the Board of the National Christopher Columbus Association, to serve a 3-year term.

-In her professional life, Maria is a Supervisory International Trade Specialist with the Office of Textiles and Apparel, International Trade Administration, U.S. Department of Commerce (DOC).
-She is responsible for domestic policy issues, and the textile and apparel trade portfolio for Africa, Asia, Europe, and the Middle East.
+In her professional life, Maria is the Director of the Office of Textiles and Apparel in the International Trade Administration at the U.S. Department of Commerce (DOC).
+She is responsible for executing and implementing U.S. textile and apparel trade policy.
 Prior to joining the DOC, Maria worked on textile and clothing trade issues as a member of the Secretariat of the Word Trade Organization in Geneva, Switzerland.